 Retail sales taxes are one of the more transparent ways to collect tax revenue.
 While graduated income tax rates and brackets are complex and confusing to many taxpayers, sales taxes are easier to understand; consumers can see their tax burden printed directly on their receipts.

 In addition to state-level sales taxes, consumers also face local sales taxes in 38 states.
 These rates can be substantial, so a state with a moderate statewide sales tax rate could actually have a very high combined state and local rate compared to other states.
-This report provides a population-weighted average of local sales taxes as of January 1, 2018, in an attempt to give a sense of the average local rate for each state.
+This report provides a population-weighted average of local sales taxes as of July 1, 2020, to give a sense of the average local rate for each state.
 Table 1 provides a full state-by-state listing of state and local sales tax rates.